All You Need To Know About Trading Stocks in Canada

 1. Opening an Online Brokerage Account

 Of the latter, you should consider opening an account with Questrade or Wealthsimple.
 Questrade is among the fastest-growing brokerages in Canada, while Wealthsimple offers commission-free trading.
-What's more, both offer highly rated stock-trading apps for seamless stock price evaluation and exchange.
+What's more, both offer highly rated stock-trading apps for seamless price evaluation and exchange.

 2. Opening an Investment Account